Cut Through the Hype: How to Really Judge Vegan Gummies

-The vegan gummy vitamin shelf is a kaleidoscope of colors and promises.
+The vegan gummy vitamin shelf is a dazzling array of colors and promises.
 Every brand boasts superior purity, taste, and ethics.
 But after decades in supplement manufacturing, I can tell you that most reviews miss the mark entirely.
 They focus on flavor and price, while the real story of quality is written in the factory, not on the front of the bottle.

 Look Beyond the Vitamin List

 Two gummies can have identical amounts of B12 and D3, yet one is a premium product and the other is basically candy.
-The difference lies in the excipients-the so-called "other" ingredients that form the gummy itself.
+The difference lies in the excipients—the so-called "other" ingredients that form the gummy itself.
+Get those right, and everything else follows.

 Brands that care about every component, not just the active vitamins, will be transparent about these details.